rolandbreedveld/nest-api/README.md

 - DOMOTICZ server-ip:port
 - if empty, the default will be: 127.0.0.1:8080

+In Domoticz settings, be shure the api is working, example in "Local Networks (no username/password):":
+- 127.0.0.1;192.168.1.*

 This scipt is using cachefiles e.g. /tmp/nest_phpxxxxxx, if you test this schipt with the root user, and Domotics runs as user pi, don't forget to remove them after testing. (rm -rf /tmp/nest_php*)

 Some people want a different location, you can change the location of these cachefiles in the php-config: